Home Heat Pump Guide

 • Green home improvement loans: Some lenders offer specific products for heat pump installations

 However, you cannot combine the BUS grant with ECO4 funding for the same installation.
 If you qualify for ECO4 (which can cover the full cost), that may be a better option.
 See our complete UK grants overview for all available funding.
+For other finance routes, read our funding options beyond the BUS grant guide.

 Is the BUS Grant Worth It?

 In almost every case, yes.
 The £7,500 grant makes a significant dent in the installation cost.
 Combined with lower running costs and the fact that heat pumps last 20 to 25 years, most homeowners will save money over the long term compared to sticking with a gas boiler.
+Adding solar panels to your heat pump setup can cut electricity bills further still.

 Frequently Asked Questions